Leveton/HelloWorld/README.md

 # MELDynamicCropView

 ![](https://raw.githubusercontent.com/Leveton/MELDynamicCropView/master/cropDemo.gif)

-MELDynamicCropView is an open source UIView subclass that allows users to interact with multiple photo croppers (or just one cropper).
+MELDynamicCropView is an open-source UIView subclass that allows users to interact with multiple photo croppers (or just one cropper).
 Its image and cropper frames are flexible and support any size.
-Pinching and panning are built in and the library's simplicity makes it a good foundation to build a more robust photo editor e.g. the Photos app.
+Pinching and panning are built in and the library's simplicity makes it a good foundation to build a more robust photo editor e.g. as seen in the Photos app.

 ## System Requirements
 iOS 7.0 or above

 ## Installation

-Download this project from GitHub, move the subfolder named 'MELDynamicCropView' into your XCode project.
+Download this project from GitHub, move the folder named 'MELDynamicCropView' into your XCode project.

 ## Usage